View all web browser and mobile devices available in our cloud-based test lab.

 Now, more than ever before, cloud testing can help globally-dispersed teams collaborate and streamline their development and testing processes.
 Here’s why.

-Cloud testing is a form of software testing.
+Cloud application testing is a form of software testing.
 It allows teams to test their apps on devices and browsers in the cloud infrastructure.

 A testing cloud allows teams to access not only the devices they need, but also the servers that manage the devices, their streaming capabilities, and their functionality, as well as the network architecture needed for secure mobile and web app testing.

 Here are some of the larger benefits of cloud testing.